CLOSE TO PRODUCTION

 Fighting deforestation through responsible sourcing

-A better sourcing is paramount to ensure more sustainable supply chains.
-Together with our suppliers, we work to fight deforestation and prevent the destruction of tropical forests linked to the ingredients present in the products we sell.
-Our efforts focus on commodities associated with a risk of deforestation, such as palm oil, paper/timber, beef and soy.
-These initiatives have earned us external recognition: for the fourth year in a row, Jerónimo Martins obtained the leadership level (A-) from CDP Forests, for our responsible management of deforestation-related commodities.
+A responsible sourcing policy is essential to ensuring more sustainable supply chains.
+Together with our suppliers, we work to combat deforestation and prevent the destruction of tropical forests linked to the ingredients used in the products we sell.
+Our efforts focus on the raw materials most associated with deforestation risk: palm oil, paper/wood, beef and soy.

 KNOW OUR STRATEGY